X86-Point5/input-handler/README.md

     * Prompts the user for a date in MM/DD/YYYY format.
     * Validates the string for correct date format and valid date values.
     * Can return the validated date as a string or as a tuple of integers (month, day, year).
+* **String Validation:**
+    * Prompts the user for a string.
+    * Validates ensuring it is not in a list of banned strings.

 ## Requirements